anthropics/claude-code/README.md

 ## Data usage

 We collect data as you use the product, like when you accept suggestions or commands, to make the experience better.
+This data is feedback per our [Commercial Terms of Service](https://www.anthropic.com/legal/commercial-terms).
 Your usage data and direct feedback help us fix problems, improve performance, and make Claude more reliable.

 Data we collect includes: